 If you’re just going for a light trail run on a mulched trail in your neighborhood, you won’t need much special gear.
 Your typical road running equipment should be fine for easy, well-manicured trails.
 However, if you’re going to start venturing a little further out into the woods or onto more technical trails that include mud and/or rocks, you’ll need a little more specialized gear.
 This gear list is designed for off-road running in remote places with hills, rocks, mud, and encroaching plants.

 These are super important!
-Traditional road running shoes are not designing for off-road running, but trail running shoes are built with trails in mind.
+Traditional road running shoes are not designed for off-road running, but trail running shoes are built with trails in mind.
 Their soles are a little thicker and feature what is called a rock plate so the rocks and tree roots won’t bruise your feet.
 They have a little more stability so you’re less likely to turn your ankle if you misstep.
 And they have tread with larger lugs and sticky rubber so you’re less likely to slip on wet rocks and stumps.
 Trail running shoes are a must if you plan to do much off-road running over technical terrain.

 If you’re going to be out on the trail for a long time, or if there’s a chance that you might get caught in the rain, it’s important to have moisture-wicking clothes.
 Many trail runners and adventure seekers have adopted the phrase “cotton kills” because cotton fabric retains water so well.
 If water stays in your clothing, you can get cold faster and can end up with some chaffing problems.
-You’ll be much better off to wear moisture-wicking clothing that draws the water away from your skin.
+You’ll be much better off wearing moisture-wicking clothing that draws the water away from your skin.

 This one is pretty straightforward.
-If you’re going off on an unmarked trail or poorly maintained trail, make sure you know how to get back!
+If you’re going off on an unmarked trail or a poorly maintained trail, make sure you know how to get back!
 Many remote spots don’t have great cell service, so you might need a paper map.

 If you’ll be running while it’s dark, or if there’s a chance that it might get dark while you’re out, bring a flashlight with you.
 You don’t want to get stuck running over roots and rocks in the dark.
 There are lots of options today for headlamps, handheld lights, and even lights you wear around your chest or waist.
 Do some research on what will work best for you.